Fast fashion sustainability issues we can no longer afford

 I would personally define it as a race where who produces (and sells) more clothes in the least amount of time (and with the least amount of money) wins.

 Everyone else (I’ll explain why further down)!

-“So, why is fast fashion bad?” you’ll wonder.
+“So, why fast fashion is bad?” you’ll cry.